BunsDev/iMO/README.md

 Quid Labs is in the business of researching financial markets, and
 developing blockchain-based infrastructure for them, foreseeably.

-!BO is *not* an [ICO](https://twitter.com/ceterispar1bus/status/1747212170960466316)...QuidMint Foundation (the parent entity of Quid Labs)
+!MO is *not* an [ICO](https://twitter.com/ceterispar1bus/status/1747212170960466316)...QuidMint Foundation (the parent entity of Quid Labs)
-oversees !BO as an educational project...for current and future students.
+oversees !MO as an educational project...for current and future students.

 The word "token" shares a root with Germanic/Dutch words for "teach";
 please refer to the [WhyPaper](http://mirror.xyz/quid.eth) for details (the core meme is *grain* of salt).

-The only way to mint more QD is by !BO, or good trading.
+The only way to mint more QD is by !MO, or good trading.
 There are three types of QD.
 Two types are `_balances`:
 matured (redeemable) and in the process of maturing...
 3rd type is used only to offset costs (not transferrable).

 It's becoming more common for ETH to be perceived